- Planning your arrival

 - Arrival Date: Give yourself enough time to settle in before Orientation day.
 We do not recommend that students attempt to find and secure lodging while in the first days of our intensive programs.

 - Book your flights and make sure your passport is valid for at least 6 months into the future.
-You plan to return to your home country.

 - Valid passport for international students; official identity card for European Union nationals.